mayerrobert/jmurmel/Murmel-vs-CL.md

 * no `loop` macro
 * no `defstruct`
 * no CLOS (Murmel has some conditions related stuff, though)
-* various other special forms, global variables and functions from the ANSI spec are missing
+* various other global variables and functions from the ANSI spec are missing

 ### System